Article At A Glance:

 In this article, we will discuss the top five supplements for sobriety that can help you on your journey to recovery.

-Glutamine: The Craving Buster
+Key Supplements for Sobriety: Glutamine The Craving Buster

 Glutamine is an amino acid that is vital for the proper functioning of the body.
 It is also known to help reduce alcohol cravings.
 Alcohol abuse can deplete the body’s natural stores of glutamine, which can result in anxiety, depression, and alcohol cravings [1].

-Supplementing with glutamine can help replenish these stores, reduce cravings, and improve overall mood.
+If you’re looking for supplements for sobriety, Supplementing with glutamine can help replenish these stores, reduce cravings, and improve overall mood.
 The recommended dosage for glutamine is 500mg to 1500mg daily, although up to 5g may be used to keep cravings at bay.

 This is my top recommendation for crushing alcohol cravings.